dromzeh/dromzeh.dev/src/posts/wanderer-moe-website-breakdown.md

 ## Site Performance

-A lot of work has gone into site performance over the past couple months, with the recent switch from storing images onto the CDN & having a better API, the success rate across the site being **99.9%** with load times becoming significantly faster.
+A lot of work has gone into site performance over the past couple months.
+With the recent switch from storing images onto the CDN & having a better API - the success rate across the site's now over **99.9%** and load times always becoming significantly faster.

 ## Analytics Breakdown